-Senior leaders are also sighted on all key aspects of the service monthly, in addition to an annual report.
+Senior leaders are also sighted on all key aspects of the service on a monthly basis, in addition to an annual report.

 The fostering panel provides advice to the service in its quality assurance role.
 The panel advisor also provides support, advice and has a quality assurance role.